 As of 2020, Medicare Supplement plans (AKA Medigap) will no longer sell Plan F or Plan C to newly eligible Medicare members.
-Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
+Congress has issued the MACRA law stating that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect plans C and F and will only impact certain beneficiaries as explained below.

 How is Medicare Changing in 2020?